aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

 ### Handling Encoding Issues

-Fixed width format data files may have characters encoded in formats that are not expected by the source system (for example, from more modern upsteam systems).
+Fixed width format data files may have characters encoded in formats that are not expected by the source system (for example, from more modern upstream systems).
 Specifically, there may be multi-byte single characters in the fixed width file that are counted as the multiple characters for the width of field.
 [Spark text file reading](https://spark.apache.org/docs/latest/sql-data-sources-text.html) will detect and encode these characters automatically, which can result in incorrectly calculated widths for specific rows.

 To work around this issue, the ETL's fixed width handling can be modified to decode the text data using US-ASCII or ISO-8859-1, and split the line based on the width of fields in the schema mapping.
 This will allow all bytes of the multi-byte characters to count towards the field width, thus parsing the field width correctly.

 To implement this change, modify the fixed width parsing Spark statement in [etl_collect_to_cleanse.py](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/lib/glue_scripts/etl_collect_to_cleanse.py#L135) by adding a `decode()` function as shown.

+{: .note }
-* NOTE: Remember to add the `decode` function to the list of imports from `pyspark.sql.functions`.
+Remember to add the `decode` function to the list of imports from `pyspark.sql.functions`.

 ```python
         initial_df = spark.read.text(source_path)